dianavile/RgSocDVTeam/README-LivingStyleGuide.md

   jsdom.json
 ````

+## Unit Testing
 After all code dependencies are installed, do not forget to install the testing dependencies first.
-After that, you can start.
+After that, you can start to run the application.

-## Unit Testing

 #### [Mocha](https://mochajs.org)
 Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
 Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
 Hosted on GitHub.